Ars Magica: Reception

 Six months later, Rolston revisited Ars Magica for a more in-depth review in the July 1989 edition of Dragon.
 Rolston noted that "the quality of writing, editing, and presentation is first-class", and he admired the "storyguide" system of role-playing: "This emphasis on the dramatic and narrative elements of role-playing produces some distinctive and thought-provoking perspectives on commonly accepted conventions of role-playing gaming."
 Although Rolston gave good marks for the game mechanics, character creation system and combat rules, he was especially drawn to the magic, which he said "has elegant tone and atmosphere."
 He also liked the quasi-historical medieval setting.
 He concluded with strong recommendation: "The Ars Magica game features an original and exciting game system, a coherent and satisfying treatment of magic, a convenient and imaginative exploitation of a historical medieval setting, and an explicit and appealing presentation of a role-playing style that emphasizes the common development of the setting, narrative, and PC-group activity over the personal expression of the individual PC."

 In the March 1989 edition of Games International (Issue #3), Paul Mason believed that this game "truly encourages joint creativity."
 He also admired the game mechanics based around single rolls of a ten-sided die, although he found the rules added some unnecessary complications.
 He suggested that "combat was the weakest part of the game", finding the game mechanics were too "war-gamey".
 But he called the magic system "the centrepiece of the game."
 He concluded by giving this game an above-average rating of 4 out of 5, saying, "If you're looking for a new game to take you away from mechanics and 20th century rationalizations, back into the lands of mystery and enchantment, then this is it."

+In Issue 43 of Abyss (Spring 1989), Dave Nalle was disappointed, calling this, "a game whose designers are intelligent and imaginative and which tries very hard to be innovative [but] is a dismal failure."
+Nalle found problems with the character creation system, the strictures on character classes, and the system of choosing character personalities from a list instead of being developed by the player.
+Nalle did like the magic system, and the included bestiary, but pointed out, "Ars Magica makes the individual secondary to the group and role-playing less significant that goal achievement.
+The mechanics inhibit role-playing."
+Nalle concluded, "There are things in Ars Magica which are worth looking at, but don't put it on the top of your wish list."